SamKacer/IntelliJ_NVDA_Addon/README.md

     - this includes reading the error description if the caret landed on one
     - configurable in settings
 * command to read status bar (NVDA + I)
+* command to anounce current line number (NVDA + ALT + L)
+* when caret navigates to a line with a breakpoint,  NVDA beeps
+    - configurable in settings

 ## How to install
 1. Download latest release or build by running scons